What is a Retail Sales Supervisor?

 Individuals working as a Retail Sales Supervisor have obtained the following education levels:

-Those thinking about becoming a Retail Sales Supervisor might also be interested in the following careers:
+Those interested in being a Retail Sales Supervisor may also be interested in:

 Image Credit: Nick Nijhuis via Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)